 Carbon emissions have a significant impact on your planet.
-They are the greenhouse gas with the highest levels of emissions in the atmosphere, which leads to climate change.
+They are the greenhouse gas with the highest emissions in the atmosphere, leading to climate change.
 This leads to extreme weather events, wildlife fires, severe droughts, sea-level rise, and much more.

-The carbon footprint is one way to evaluate your impact on the environment as it measures the greenhouse gases that you are responsible for creating.
+The carbon footprint is one way to evaluate your environmental impact, as it measures the greenhouse gases you are responsible for creating.

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.